SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 13 May, 2024
+### 📅 Tuesday, 14 May, 2024
 ------
 ### Events
 ------
-As of my knowledge cutoff date in 2023, there are a variety of events that could potentially take place in the USA on May 13th, depending on the year and the specific calendar of events.
-However, here's a notable annual event that typically occurs around that date:
+As of my knowledge cutoff in early 2023, there is no single event that is guaranteed to occur every year on May 14th in the USA, as events can vary from year to year.
+However, I can mention typical types of events that might take place on that date in a given year:

-- National Association of Letter Carriers (NALC) Stamp Out Hunger Food Drive:
+- **Local Festivals:** Various towns and cities may have annual festivals or fairs.
-  - Held annually on the second Saturday in May, which may fall on or around May 13th.
+- **Concerts:** Musical performances by artists on tour during that time.
-  - It is
+- **Sports Events
 ### Positive Qoute
 ------
-"Every new day is a blank canvas 🎨, waiting for your colorful strokes of positivity and creativity.
-Smile, paint, and let your spirit soar! 😌🌈✨"
+"Every morning brings new potential, but it's up to us to make the most of it. ☀️🌱 Remember to spread love and kindness wherever you go. 🌟❤️"